AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Almost exactly one year ago I quit my job to attempt to create a Haskell startup as a solo developer.
 I had about 20 ideas, but eventually settled on the idea of dependency project health tracking with [Deadpendency](https://deadpendency.com/).

 Disclaimer: This blog post contains a bunch of memes.
-They are trying to be humourous, not accurrate 😉.
+They are trying to be humorous, not accurate 😉.

 ## Why Haskell?

-Since about 2016 I developed a strong ~~obsession~~ love of Haskell.
+Since about 2016 I have had a strong ~~obsession~~ love of Haskell.
 Prior to learning Haskell, I was an experienced OO style developer but I didn't really know how to keep improving my raw programming ability.
 Haskell introduced me to the world of FP which has an almost infinite depth of concepts to learn, which do actually help improve code quality and application architecture.

 <img class="center-image" width="400" src="https://i.imgflip.com/4x9eeq.jpg" alt="I should learn functional programming meme"/>

 Haskell is challenging to learn, but extremely fun to write.
 For my own learning and pleasure, if my startup succeeds, I want to be doing Haskell.

 Additionally, I think Haskell is the best general purpose programming language (that you can use in production).
-In particular, Haskell excells at writing 'boring' business applications which is typically what I work on. ['Why Haskell For Production'](https://www.foxhound.systems/blog/why-haskell-for-production/) goes into more detail on the benefits Haskell offers.
+In particular, Haskell excels at writing 'boring' business applications which is typically what I work on. ['Why Haskell For Production'](https://www.foxhound.systems/blog/why-haskell-for-production/) goes into more detail on the benefits Haskell offers.

 <img class="center-image" width="400" src="https://i.imgflip.com/4x9fwz.jpg" alt="Haskell is the best change my mind meme"/>